 When differences in medical opinions cannot be resolved through other measures, an independent medical panel may be arranged to resolve any conflicting opinions that impact the benefits you receive.
 A medical panel consists of three specialist physicians, chosen for their expertise in dealing with the issues under review.
 The medical panel is selected by a medical panel commissioner.

-An official proclamation signed by the Lieutenant Governor of Alberta appointing individuals as Appeals Commissioners for the Appeals Commission for Alberta Workers' Compensation.
+An official proclamation signed by the Lieutenant Governor of Alberta appointing individuals as Commissioners for the Appeals Commission.

 The Alberta Queen's Printer publishes, distributes and sells copies of Alberta's legislation, selected federal legislation, standards, codes, department publications and specialty items that feature the distinctive symbols of Alberta.

-A request by a party to the original decision for the Appeals Commission to rehear any matter, order or decision made by it.
+A request made by a party to the original decision for the Appeals Commission to rehear any matter, order or decision made by it.
 See Appeal Rules, Part 5.

 A decision-making body appointed to inquire into and make decisions on specific issues of review or appeal.